OWASP/www-chapter-brisbane/index.md

 Chapters are led by local leaders in accordance with the [Chapter Leader Handbook](/www-policy/rules-of-procedure/chapter-handbook).
 Financial contributions should only be made online using the authorized online donation button.
 To be a SPEAKER at ANY OWASP Chapter in the world simply review the [speaker agreement](/www-policy/speaker-agreement) and then contact the local chapter leader with details of what OWASP Project, independent research, or related software security topic you would like to present.

 ## Chapter Meetings
 Details of OWASP Brisbane chapter meetings will be posted on our meetup page.
+Our tentative next meeting is on March 4 2021, hopefully in person!
+Details and date TBC.

+{% include chapter_events.html group=page.meetup-group %}

 We're still looking at logistics around COVID, and will start having IRL meetings again as soon as we can safely.

 #### Past Meetings

 Huge thanks to our recent speakers!

-{% include chapter_events.html group=page.meetup-group %}

 - October 29, 2020 - Around the world in 80 commits - A first-hand tale of contributing to the OWASP Web App Cheat sheets
 - October 16, 2019 - Tim K - JSON Web Tokens from a Security Perspective
 - June 7, 2019 - Timothy Hamer - Deserialization and the Oracle WebLogic Vunerability (CVE-2019-2725)